Interpretable statistical representations of neural population dynamics and geometry: Main text

-Our formalism can be framed as a statistical generalisation of the convergent cross mapping (CCM) framework by Sugihara et al.~\autocite{sugihara}, which tests the topological equivalence of two dynamical attractors through a one-to-one map between their local neighbourhoods.
-CCM tests the causality between two long, concurrent time series without learning.
-In contrast, our method uses geometric deep learning to extract interpretable representations and provides a similarity metric between any collection of dynamical systems based on ensembles of variable-length, sparsely sampled time series.
-In addition, due to the locality of representations, our approach diverges from typical geometric deep learning models that learn vector fields globally~\autocite{bodnar2022neural,grattarola2022generalised} and are thus unable to consider the manifold geometry and the dynamics separately.
-Locality also implies that our method can generalise to assimilate different datasets without additional trainable parameters to increase the statistical power of the model even when individual datasets are poorly sampled.
-Although our method does not explicitly learn temporal dynamics over manifolds~\autocite{Low418939, Floryan2022}, we showed that temporal ordering naturally emerges from our similarity-preserving embeddings of local vector fields.
-We demonstrated that this property enables kinematic decoding from embeddings of neural data.
-Beyond their use in interpreting and decoding neural dynamics, we expect MARBLE embeddings to provide powerful representations for general machine-learning tasks, which is highly relevant to research in brain-machine interfaces.
+Our formalism can be framed as a statistical generalisation of the convergent cross-mapping (CCM) framework by Sugihara et al.~\autocite{sugihara}, which tests the causality between two dynamical systems through a one-to-one map between their LFFs.
+MARBLE generalises this idea to a distributional comparison of the LFFs to provide a similarity metric between any collection of dynamical systems.
+In addition, due to the locality of representations, our approach diverges from typical geometric deep learning models that learn vector fields globally~\autocite{bodnar2022neural,grattarola2022generalised} and are thus unable to consider the manifold embedding and the dynamics separately.
+Locality also allows assimilating different datasets without additional trainable parameters to increase the statistical power of the model even when individual datasets are poorly sampled.
+Although our method does not explicitly learn time information~\autocite{Low418939, Floryan2022}, temporal ordering naturally emerges from our similarity-preserving mapping of LFFs into latent space.
+Beyond its use in interpreting and decoding neural dynamics, we expect MARBLE to provide powerful representations for general machine-learning tasks.

-Even though there is an increasing trend to jointly embed neural activity and behaviour to infer interpretable and consistent embeddings that do not suffer from 'nuisance variables', we have shown that MARBLE can uncover such embeddings from neural data alone.
-Hence, the LFF-based representations of neural dynamics obtained by MARBLE contain more behaviourally relevant information than neural data alone without the need for supervised learning using additional behavioural information to obtain comparable embeddings.
-This suggests a hypothesis that the neural readout into behaviour in biological brains might rely on the context of neural trajectories in a broader dynamical landscape.